 Experience shows that women-only support is necessary to provide a safe, positive and empowering response to the discrimination and inequality women experience in the criminal justice system and throughout their lives.

-Achieving equality does not mean treating everyone exactly the same; equality of experience and outcomes requires diversity of provision.
+Achieving equality does not mean treating everyone exactly the same; equality of experience and outcomes sometimes require diversity of provision.
 Programmes to support prisoners’ resettlement will disadvantage women if they do not respond to the distinct root causes of women’s offending.

 What about men?
 Aren't the issues the same for them?
 Don't they need support too?

 Our entire criminal justice system needs transforming, for all age groups and genders; we are passionate about more community support and a reduction in custody for all groups.
 Men make up around 95% of the prison population in the UK.
 This means that the majority of voluntary sector organisations working in the criminal justice system already provide excellent support for men.
 Men and women in prison share many characteristics.
 However, as a minority group, we believe women require some attention so that their gender-specific needs are also taken into account.
 Therefore, unlike most organisations, our focus is on women only.
 The support we provide and the changes we campaign for are focused on women's specific needs and circumstances.
 Sadly, in spite of recent developments (see Research Hub section and read Reports), the criminal justice system still fails to recognise the distinct needs of women and address the root causes of women's offending.
 This causes further damage to the lives of women and their families.